Mexican–American War: Southern Mexico

 Southern Mexico had a large indigenous population and was geographically distant from the capital, over which the central government had weak control.
 Yucatán in particular had closer ties to Cuba and to the United States than it did to central Mexico.
 On a number of occasions in the early era of the Mexican Republic, Yucatán seceded from the federation.
 There were also rivalries between regional elites, with one faction based in Mérida and the other in Campeche.
 These issues factored into the Mexican–American War, as the U. S. had designs on this part of the coast.

 The U.S. Navy contributed to the war by controlling the coast and clearing the way for U.S. troops and supplies, especially to Mexico's main port of Veracruz.
 Even before hostilities began in the disputed northern region, the U.S. Navy created a blockade.
 Given the shallow waters of that portion of the coast, the U.S. Navy needed ships with a shallow draft rather than large frigates.
 Since the Mexican Navy was almost non-existent, the U.S. Navy could operate unimpeded in gulf waters.
 The U.S. fought two battles in Tabasco in October 1846 and in June 1847.

 In 1847, the Maya revolted against the Mexican elites of the peninsula in a caste war known as the Caste War of Yucatán.
 Jefferson Davis, then a senator from Mississippi, argued in Congress that the president needed no further powers to intervene in Yucatan since the war with Mexico was underway.
-Davis's concern was strategic and part of his vision of Manifest Destiny, considering the Gulf of Mexico "a basin of water belonging to the United States" and "the cape of Yucatan and the island of Cuba must be ours".
+Davis's concern was strategic and part of his vision of Manifest Destiny, considering that the Gulf of Mexico "a basin of water belonging to the United States" and that "the cape of Yucatan and the island of Cuba must be ours".
+These views were later supported by the Knights of the Golden Circle, of which Davis was allegedly a member.
 In the end, the U.S. did not intervene in Yucatán, but it had figured in congressional debates about the Mexican–American War.
 At one point, the government of Yucatán petitioned the U.S. for protection during the Caste War, but the U.S. did not respond.